 Stanzas Five and Six

-The fifths stanza is the longest of the poem with seven lines.
+The fifth stanza is the longest of the poem with seven lines.
 It is followed by the sixth stanza which only has one line.
 When the speaker comes upon the things she mentioned in the first four stanzas she scares them off.
 She says “boo” and they “shoo”.
 They run when she makes fun of them and they fly away when she doesn’t cry.
-She stands up to everything custom made to scare her.
+She stands up to everything custom-made to scare her.
 The following single line is a repetition of the refrain “Life doesn’t frighten me at all”.

 Stanzas Eight and Nine